pulumi/pulumi-hugo/themes/default/content/blog/esc-kubernetes-cluster-and-app/index.md

 stack as `pulumiConfig` and `files`.
 As we saw on the cluster environment, `pulumiConfig` sets configuration for Pulumi providers, so this allows us to run our stack and deploy the application to our cluster.

+We import the `aws-sandbox` environment defined earlier, to provide the user with AWS credentials to authenticate to the EKS cluster.

 Since the `eks-sandbox` environment defines a `KUBECONFIG` variable that `kubectl` understands, we can run `kubectl` in the context of this environment like this:

 ```